 My personal rule of thumb is 8-10% of gross rent on a single family home that is over 5 years old, 8-15% on older properties, 3-5% on new builds, and between $700-$1200 per door per year on a multi-family building.

 But again, you must pay attention to:

-In the end, I’ll leave you with one piece of advice on rental real estate that goes against what many folks will tell you – real estate is not always passive income, it takes a lot of work even if you have a property manager.
+In the end, I’ll leave you with one piece of advice on rental real estate that goes against what many folks will tell you — real estate is not always passive income, it takes a lot of work even if you have a property manager.
 But the one thing that will save your bacon is your willingness to take charge and do whatever it takes to make it work.
 Got vacancy?
 Advertise yourself, sell the deal, get it done.
 Got a maintenance issue that’s bleeding you?
-Step in and fix it, don’t sit back and pay bill after bill because it’s easier.
+Step in and get a Tulsa HVAC service and repair company to fix it, don t sit back and pay bill after bill because it’s easier.
 Rental real estate is a business first and foremost, and if you treat it that way, like your own personal startup, you can be incredibly successful.

 Ray Reuter is a real estate consultant and an investor who owns single and multi-family properties in Alberta and BC.
 He received his BSc from the University of Kentucky and an MSc (abt) in Entomology from University of California, Riverside and has been trained through REIN s REIA program taught by the Dragons Den Business School.
 Ray works with clients of the REIN by helping them with the real estate investment questions, marketing strategies and property analysis.
 Reach Ray at email@example.com.